Setting up Single Sign On

 - Username: This is the Learn username of the user to log in.
 The IDP-side must have the Learn username.
 This is useful if all Learn users are given the same usernames as the remote IDP system records.
 Again, this is frequently done via the Learn public API.

 - Federated ID: This can be a remotely specified user ID.
 The Learn user records must have the federated ID entered for this to work.
-(Currently, there is no way to associate a federated ID with a Learn user.
-This is a feature that will be implemented in the future).

 For the authentication to be successful, the IDP must send one of these ids along in the Subject field of the authentication response.
 In addition, Learn must have a record of this ID in some form attached to the user’s record.